Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 above whichever level you are hoping to improve
 — in other words this requires a significant world-changing event.

 And yet, it runs!
-Ngnghm was in awe that Human computer systems could run at all;
+Ann was in awe that Human computer systems could run at all;
 they clearly demonstrated some emerging order so powerful that it could survive despite ubiquitous design flaws — or could it possibly be surviving _thanks_ to what to this Houyhnhnm appeared as flaws?
-Ngnghm decided to pursue his investigations…
+Ann decided to pursue her investigations…

 <!-- http://j.mp/NgnghmPersist -->